Agroecology in Scotland

 Don't split farming and nature

-It doesn't have to be sustainable intensification versus rewilding.
-Farming with nature is a third way.
+It doesn't have to be sustainable intensification versus rewilding: farming with nature.

 What have the Amazon fires got to do with Scotland?